sebsonic2o/connect-four/README.md

 # Connect Four

-Connect Four is a one-page application to play the connection game with a friend.
+Connect Four is a single-page application to play the connection game with a friend.

 It was written in JavaScript, leveraging Animate.css and jQuery UI.